 - Make this into a pie instead.
 Swap the bread for pasta and make something similar to my spaghetti pie.

 - Use other spaghetti sauce recipe.
-Experiment with flavors like my spaghetti meat sauce, or my zesty Italian spaghetti sauce.
+Experiment with flavors like my spaghetti meat sauce.

 - Add meatballs on top.
 The topping isn’t just for cheese!
 Use meatballs a la spaghetti and meatballs recipe or my Instant Pot spaghetti and meatballs.